 Ultimately, all 45 targeted flybys in the prime mission were integrated before Saturn Orbit Insertion (SOI).
-The modifications to the PRIME mission timline were made as we learned better how to use the instruments and as we learned more about Titan in order to prepare for mission extensions
+As we learned better how to use the instruments, and learned more about Titan, we made modifications to the prime mission timline.
+An example of a key modification was: